politiscales-kr/politiscales-kr.github.io/questions-kr.md

 ### 급진주의/개혁주의

-**Revolutionaries** have a tendency to privilege direct action, often in the margin of legality, to reach their goal: replace the current political organization for totally different one.
+**급진주의** have a tendency to privilege direct action, often in the margin of legality, to reach their goal: replace the current political organization for totally different one.

-**Reformists** have a tendency to privilege legal action to reach their goal: reform the political organization step by step.
+**개혁주의** have a tendency to privilege legal action to reach their goal: reform the political organization step by step.
 This can be done through the institutions, via elections, authorized demonstrations, petitions...

 98. Mass strike is a good way to acquire new rights.
 99. Armed struggle in a country is sometimes necessary.